Why Environmental Noise Monitoring Is Important

-Many of the demands of modern society result in the creation of noise sources, such as larger airports, additional power stations and higher road traffic levels.
+Many of the demands of modern society result in the creation of noise sources, heavy industry, construction, such as larger airports, additional power stations and higher road traffic levels.

 In addition to this, the expansion of towns and cities, driven by the demand for housing, has often resulted in the development of land near to existing noise sources.
 These trends have meant that many more industries are now required to monitor their environmental noise impact.

 But noise pollution can be controlled.
 Cirrus Research provides a range of solutions to make it easy, simple and less time-consuming.

 Cloud-connected remote environmental noise monitoring solutions

 Cirrus Research has developed an integrated cloud-based solution for unattended, remote monitoring of environmental noise, the Quantum Outdoor.
 We've also worked with some of best environmental instrument suppliers in world to further enhance Quantum Outdoor with the ability to measure particulates and gases, vibration, and weather and wind speed.
 So now you can get all the data you need in just one place, anytime, anywhere and on any device.

 On 21st May, 2002, the Council of Ministers formally approved the EU Environmental Noise Directive.
 Directive 2002/49/EC of the European Parliament and of the Council of 25th June 2002 relating to the assessment and management of environmental noise is now being implemented in the EU Member States.

 The Environmental Noise Directive is a direct result of the European Union's Noise Policy Green Paper from 1996.
 It covers transportation and industrial noise in the environment.
 The directive requires that noise maps and action plans (noise policy) be made for:

 - Agglomerations with populations greater than 100 000